Global Trade Deep Dive

 Trump has long maintained that discouraging imports would bring back millions of manufacturing jobs even though most economists say that is unlikely.
 Within days of taking office, he signed an executive order withdrawing the United States from the Trans-Pacific Partnership trade agreement, and indicated that he wanted to review all current free trade agreements.

 Trump followed by launching negotiations in 2017 to modernize the landmark North American Free Trade Agreement, which has boosted trade between the United States, Canada and Mexico for a quarter-century.
-After a year of talks with Canada and Mexico, Trump told Congress this August that he plans to sign an agreement reached with Mexico alone but that Canada might still be added.
+After a year of talks with Canada and Mexico, Trump told Congress this August that he planned to sign an agreement reached with Mexico alone but that Canada might still be added.
 NRF said coming to terms with Mexico was “encouraging” but called Canada “an essential trading partner” and said all three countries must be included to preserve the agreement’s benefits to U.S. businesses, workers and consumers.
+At the end of September, the administration announced that the new pact had been expanded to include Canada and would be called the United States-Mexico-Canada Agreement rather than NAFTA.
+NRF is reviewing the details “to ensure it promotes U.S. economic growth and maintains access for products American families need at the prices they can afford” but welcomed the inclusion of all three countries.
+Under procedures for approval, a vote by Congress is not expected before the first quarter of 2019.

 NRF is working to ensure that NAFTA modernization efforts do not harm the underlying agreement and is closely monitoring other issues.
 NRF agrees that a number of NAFTA’s provisions need to be updated to reflect today’s business environment, including issues such as digital trade, for example.
 But NRF told USTR that the priority in negotiations should be to “do no harm” to the existing pact.